Wittenberg: 13 historical highlights in the Lutherstadt

 In the Middle Ages (c.
 14th-15th centuries AD/CE), the Rischebach and Trajuhnscherbach streams were diverted into the city for water-powered milling.
 Around the diverted streams were breweries, tanners, and dyers, as well as fishmongers who could keep fresh fish caught from the Elbe river.
 The city streams were closed in the late 19th-century for reasons of hygiene, but by the 1990s, plans to reopen the streams as free-flowing water through the city came to light, and by 2006, water flowed through the Altstadt along Coswiger Strasse and Collegienstrasse/Schlossstrasse.

 With the original St. Mary’s chapel built around 1280 AD/CE, the church is the town’s oldest building which houses the altar designed and built by both Cranach the Elder and Cranach the Younger.
 At a time when church services were conveyed only in Latin, the first mass delivered entirely in German is thought to have taken place in this church.
-I will feature this landmark in a separate post.
+I featured landmark in a separate post here.

 Other highlights include: